 Caring for people with dementia

 By caring for a family member, friend, or neighbour, unpaid carers provide significant support that can be difficult to replace or replicate through social care services.
-However, being a carer can be a demanding role and can impact substantially on a person's life and health.
+However, being a carer is a demanding role and can impact substantially on a person's life and health.
 It is therefore important that we work to support carers and protect their health.
 Carers of people with dementia in York report a better quality of life than their peers nationally and also their peers who live in York's statistical neighbour areas.
-This indicator has only been measured once, and so trend data is not available.
+However, this data should be used with caution, as the indicator has only been measured twice, and involves a small number of people

 Self reported happiness

 Self reported measures are a good way of assessing the wellbeing of the general York population, not just people who are in contact with services.
-More people in York report moderate or high levels of happiness than their peers nationally, regionally, and against York's statistical neighbours.
+As part of the annual population survey, more people in York report moderate or high levels of happiness than their peers nationally, regionally, and against York's statistical neighbours.
 This is a fairly stable trend; over the last five years York has tended to be similar to slightly better than the national average.

 Areas where York needs to improve

 Admissions to hospital as a result of self-harm injuries is a proxy measure for serious self harm injuries.
-It is recognised that there will be many more self-harm incidents which go unrecorded.
-However, it remains an important indicator of population mental health.
+It is recognised that there will be many more self-harm incidents which go unrecorded but, it remains an important indicator of population mental health.
 York has a higher proportion of residents who are admitted to hospital as a result of self-harm injuries than the national average as well as the majority of York's statistical neighbours.
+The rates are particularly high for self-harm admissions in young people aged 10-24, but most notably in those under the age of 20.

 Areas of particular inequality in York